Ghaayathri-Devi-K/digital-manufacturing---knife---planetary-gear-mechanism/README.md

-# Digital Manufacturing of the Knife/Comb with planetary gear mechanism
+# Digital Manufacturing of the Knife/Comb with planetary gear mechanism - changed
 Designed a knife / Comb model with planetary gear mechanism in Free Cad Software and 3D Printed it by slicing it in Cura Software.

 ## What is planery gear mechanism ?